 The Covid-19 Pandemic has affected every citizen of this world.
 It has been a highly contagious and highly virulent virus that has a mortality rate up to 10 times greater than the typical flu!
 In this post, we aim to highlight lessons we can learn from Covid-19 and how we can take protective measures for ourselves, our families, and our communities.

 Treatment has been primarily supportive: supplemental oxygen, rest, symptom reduction.
-There have been recent randomized controlled studies that have shown benefit for Dexamethasone (a steroid, and immunosuppressant), and for Ramdesivir (an anti-viral).
-There are many studies that are ongoing to determine the possible effectiveness of convalescent serum (anti-SARS-CoV-2 Antibodies); anticoagulants; modulators of the immune system; monoclonal antibodies; and other anti-virals.
+There have been recent randomized controlled studies that have shown benefit for Dexamethasone (a steroid, and immunosuppressant), and for Ramdesivir (an anti-viral), and for Bamlanivimab (monoclonal antibodies).
+There are many studies that are ongoing to determine the possible effectiveness of convalescent serum (anti-SARS-CoV-2 Antibodies); anticoagulants; modulators of the immune system; and other anti-virals.

 We continue to gather data on the potential impact of Covid-19 upon pregnant women and their fetuses, as well any potential impact upon fertility.
-Here is what we currently know as of early October 2020.
+Here is what we currently know as we continue to wait for larger studies.
 For pregnant women with COVID-19, there is almost a two-fold greater chance of an ICU admission; with an overall ICU admission rate of 1 per 68 infected pregnant women.
 Keep in mind that the overall infection rate in pregnant women is low.
 Transmission of the virus to the fetus through the placenta appears rare by current data.
 There does seem to be a higher risk of pre-eclampsia, prematurity, and cesarean delivery.
 One mechanism of disease of the SARS-CoV-2 virus is by causing micro-clotting.
 Given the vascular nature of the placenta, complications related to placenta dysfunction are understandable and need further study.
 There are data registries to try to gather more information over time.
-It is reasonable to postpone conception until there is a safe and effective vaccine; if age and other factors are favorable for an individual or couple to make this choice.
+It is reasonable to postpone conception until one is vaccinated; if age and other factors are favorable for an individual or couple to make this choice.
+The phase I, II, and III studies did not include pregnant women.
+Given the science that is the basis of the vaccines, the American College of Obstetrics and Gynecology have recommended that pregnant women be provided vaccination. (link: ACOG clinical/clinical-guidance/practice-advisory/articles/2020/12/vaccinating-pregnant-and-lactating-patients-against-covid-19).
+If they are currently in a priority group for vaccination.
+There is an excellent decision-making tool for patients and physicians to assist with the decision to vaccinate in pregnancy Link: Covid vaccine and pregnancy decision making.

 For patients undergoing fertility treatment, information from a recent basic science study concluded that the SARS-CoV-2 virus was not present in the semen or testicular tissue of infected men.
 The same research group had scare human ovarian tissue to study; and studied the ovarian tissue of primates with results showing a lack of receptors for the virus, suggesting that long term impact on ovarian function is unlikely.

-Measures to prevent COVID-19 are highly encouraged for all individuals; and especially for pregnant women:
+Measures to prevent COVID-19 are highly encouraged for all individuals; and specially for pregnant women:

 - Wear a mask in public